-Commonly called crown cacti, the Rebutia genus includes some of the most popular and easiest to grow cacti, making them perfect for beginnings.
-These plants are native to high elevations in South America, where they grow in clusters on the mountains.
+Rebutia is a genus of cacti commonly known as Crown Cacti and includes some of the most popular and easiest-to-grow cacti, making them perfect for beginnings.
+These plants are native to high elevations in South America, growing in clusters on the mountains.

-They are frequent bloomers and readily send out offshoots, so even plants only two or three years old will form an attractive cluster of small plants.
-Their flowers typically emerge from the base of the plant or between individual plants in the same cluster, as opposed to the crown of the plant.
+They are frequent bloomers and readily send out offshoots, so even plants only two or three years old will form an attractive cluster of small stems.
+Their flowers typically emerge from the base of the plant or between individual stems in the same cluster, as opposed to the crown of the plant.
 In terms of culture, they are not particularly difficult and like bright light and light moisture.

 Soil: A rich, fast-draining cactus mix is ideal.

-If you can grow cacti and succulents successfully, you can likely grow the popular Rebutia without too much trouble.
-Their water and light requirements are fairly typical for many cacti species, including a cooling period in the winter to promote better blooming.
-Watering should be done carefully, allowing the plant to almost dry out between waterings.
-It’s imperative that the cactus is not exposed to prolonged dampness and sitting water.
-Never let your cactus sit in a dish of water.
-For the best viewing, instead of propagating your offsets, let the plant for a large cluster.
-When it blooms, this will make a truly beautiful display.
-Lastly, make sure to fertilizer during the growing season for the best results.
+If you can grow cacti and succulents successfully, you can likely grow the popular Rebutias without too much trouble.
+Their water and light requirements are typical for many species, including a cooling period in the winter to promote better blooming.
+Watering should be done carefully, allowing the soil to almost dry out between waterings.
+The cactus must not be exposed to prolonged dampness and sitting water.
+Never let your Rebutia sit in a dish of water.
+Instead of propagating your offsets, let the plant form a large cluster for the best viewing.
+When it blooms, this will make a stunning display.
+Lastly, ensure to fertilize during the growing season for the best results.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus